treehouses/cli/README.md

    [musicblocks]                          MusicBlocks is a programming language for exploring musical concepts in an fun way [minetest]                             Minetest is an open source infinite-world block sandbox game engine with survival and crafting
-   [invoiceninja]                         Invoiceninja is the leading self-host platform to create invoices [librespeed]                           Librespeed is a very lightweight Speedtest implemented in Javascript [grocy]                                Grocy is a web-based, self-hosted groceries and household management utility for your home
+   [invoiceninja]                         Invoiceninja is the leading self-host platform to create invoices [grocy]                                Grocy is a web-based, self-hosted groceries and household management utility for your home
    [dokuwiki]                             Dokuwiki is a simple to use and highly versatile Open Source wiki software [bookstack]                            Bookstack is a free and open source Wiki designed for creating beautiful documentation